Skip to Content

 This is a question that ultimately YOU are the only one who can decide.
 You know your kid best and you know what you want out of a trip.
 I took my 6 month old to Disney because I wanted to go and she was along for the ride when we took her 3 year old brother.
 He doesn’t remember the trip BUT I remember the trip and remember how magical it was for him.

-Ages 5 to 7 are often ideal… kids are tall enough for more rides, still love meeting characters, and have plenty of energy.
+Ages 5 to 7 are often ideal… kids are tall enough for most rides, still love meeting characters, and have plenty of energy.
 But any age can be magical with the right planning.

 Should I stay at a Disney hotel or offsite?

 Staying onsite is much easier when you have smaller children.
-You get perks for staying onsite, like early entry, free package delivery, free transportation, and access to dining plans.
+You get perks for staying onsite, like early entry, free transportation, and access to dining plans.
 Being on site is nice because you can easily return to your room for a mid-day nap and refresh.

 But, as my kids have gotten older, we’ve found that we prefer staying offsite in an AirBnB because we get more space to spread out.
 I can cook some meals at the home to save money.
 And splurging for an AirBnB with a private pool costs about the same as staying on site.